STAT545-UBC-hw-2018-19/hw09-JasmineLib/report.md

 ![*Fig. 1* A histogram of English word lengths](histogram.png)

+In the second part of this assignment, I computed the total frequency of each letter in the file 'words'.

-Here is a bar chart showing letter use totals in words.
+Here is a bar chart showing letter frequency totals in all words in the file 'words'.

 ![*Fig. 2* A Bar Chart of Letter Use](lettercount.png)